-During fiscal 2017, Pearl Meyer attended all regularly scheduled meetings of the Compensation Committee.
+Pearl Meyer attended all regularly scheduled meetings of the Compensation Committee through February 2018 and Meridian attended all such meetings thereafter.

-The Compensation Committee has assessed the independence of Pearl Meyer pursuant to SEC rules and concluded that no conflict of interest exists that would prevent Pearl Meyer from independently advising the Compensation Committee.
+The Compensation Committee has assessed the independence of Pearl Meyer and of Meridian pursuant to SEC rules and concluded that no conflict of interest exists that prevented either Pearl Meyer or Meridian from independently advising the Compensation Committee.